darkjinung/projet-industriel-ecp17/State of the Art/Deep learning & Machine learning/MachineAndDeepLearning.md

 ## The first machine that learned

 The first machine invented that learned was made in 1957 and was called the Perceptron.
-A very simple simulated neuron with adaptive "synaptic neurons" which adapted with trianing.
+A very simple simulated neuron with adaptive "synaptic neurons" which adapted with training.

 When we talk about Machine Learning we mainly talk about supervised learning models.
 Just like the Support Vector Machine (*SVM*) whose concept is as followed: